maxdesalle/website/content/resources.md

 ---
 title: "Resources"
-description: "Great thinkers, books and Twitter accounts."
+description: "Great thinkers and books."
 ---

-A set of unordered lists including my favorite thinkers, books and Twitter accounts.
+A set of unordered lists including my favorite thinkers and books.

 > **Note:** I do not necessarily agree with everything listed here.
 I sometimes consume someone's content precisely because I don't agree with them and find their opposing opinion interesting.